mattermost/mattermost-handbook/contributors/mattercon/mattercon2021.md

 1. Put on your OQ2 headset.
 2. Open the Spatial app if it isn't already open.
-3. Click on the Intro to Spatial space.
+3. Select the Intro to Spatial space.
 4. Go through steps 1-5.
 5. Leave the Intro to Spatial space by pressing the menu button on your left hand (small circle grooved-in button).
 6. Leave room.